TylorS/typed/apps/website/content/guides/sink-writing-effects.md

 order: 1.16
 ---

-An invoice workflow must publish an audit event after saving.
-The workflow should know the event shape, while the application chooses structured logging, a transport, or a test recorder.
-That outgoing capability is a `Sink`.
+An audit-event producer should not choose whether its destination logs, sends, or records events for a test.
+Pass that destination as a `Sink`: a typed consumer for successful values and failures.

 After [Consuming Fx](/explore/consuming-fx), `observe` is enough for a local callback.
 A Sink is useful when independently assembled code needs to receive the consumer itself.
 It exposes delivery